smlum/aws-transcription-editor-old/README.md

 The AWS Transcription Editor takes in Amazon Transcribe's output files, and visualises them in a browser-based editor.
 Low confidence words are highlighted to make the transcription process more efficient.
 Audio files can be loaded and controlled through the interface to help correct mistakes present.

+Transcription buddy is an interactive transcription editor.
+It takes in transcription data files from the automated transcription service Amazon Transcribe, and provides a way to easily check/ correct/ code the output alongside the audio.

+The app is probably most useful for people trying to transcribe

 ## Getting started

 These instructions will guide you through using the Amazon Transcribe service and getting a copy of the project up and running on your local machine.